fallen-icarus/cardano-loans/README.md

 amount of over-collateralized Bitcoin.
 For example, lending USDM at 5% interest against a BTC position collateralized at 200%.
-- **Capital Inflow:** The ability to earn a safe, predictable yield on stablecoins — backed by the most trusted asset in the ecosystem — is one of the most sought-after opportunities in DeFi.
+- **Capital Inflow:** The ability to earn a safe, predictable yield on stablecoins — backed by the most trusted asset in the ecosystem (Bitcoin) — is one of the most sought-after opportunities in DeFi.
 This will create immense demand and attract significant stablecoin inflows to Cardano, benefiting the entire ecosystem.